patrick-sharp/waypoint.nvim/README.md

 - [ ] handle the case where the file gets renamed while open
     - do this by associating waypoints with a buffer number when loaded into state, and a file name when persisted to json
 - [ ] handle the case where the extmark gets deleted
-    - do this by keeping track of waypoint line number and extmark number. on every state edit, synchronize them
-    - also do something about extmarks getting set to the same location when all of a file is deleted for whatever reason
 - [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it
 - [ ] handle the case where there is a swap file (or any error opening the file)

 #### features

+- [x] figure out some way to deal with extmarks moving around when you autoformat
+- [x] tests
+- [x] add ability to move all waypoints in a file to another file (fixes renaming file)
 - [ ] repair state when draw_waypoint_window is called
 - [ ] add perf logging for each function (use require('jit.p'))
 - [ ] switch to making new state for saving / loading instead of mutating existing state to get there
-- [ ] figure out some way to deal with extmarks moving around when you autoformat
-- [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else
 - [ ] create better error handling and reporting
     - [ ] if highlighting fails for some reason, just show an error message and turn off highlighting
-- [ ] tests
-- [ ] add ability to move all waypoints in a file to another file (fixes renaming file)
 - [ ] implement some kind of thing to handle errors and rollback state if you encounter them
 - [ ] increase ability to recover from erroneous state (grep for <TBD>)
 - [ ] decide once and for all what I want to do about annotations